Benito Mussolini: Path to defeat

-In September 1940, the Italian Tenth Army was commanded by Marshal Rodolfo Graziani and crossed from Italian Libya into Egypt, where British forces were located; this would become the Western Desert Campaign.
+In September 1940, the Italian Tenth Army was commanded by Marshal Rodolfo Graziani and crossed from Italian Libya into Egypt, where British forces resided; this became the Western Desert Campaign.
 Advances were successful, but the Italians stopped at Sidi Barrani waiting for logistic supplies to catch up.
 On 24 October 1940, Mussolini sent the Italian Air Corps to Belgium, where it took part in the Blitz until January 1941.
-In October, Mussolini also sent Italian forces into Greece, starting the Greco-Italian War.
-The Royal Air Force prevented the Italian invasion and allowed the Greeks to push the Italians back to Albania, but the Greek counter-offensive in Italian Albania ended in a stalemate.

-Events in Africa had changed by early 1941 as Operation Compass had forced the Italians back into Libya, causing high losses in the Italian Army.
-Also in the East African Campaign, an attack was mounted against Italian forces.
-Despite putting up stiff resistance, they were overwhelmed at the Battle of Keren, and the Italian defence started to crumble with a final defeat in the Battle of Gondar.
-When addressing the Italian public on the events, Mussolini was open about the situation, saying "We call bread bread and wine wine, and when the enemy wins a battle it is useless and ridiculous to seek, as the English do in their incomparable hypocrisy, to deny or diminish it."
-With the Axis invasion of Yugoslavia and Greece, Italy annexed Ljubljana, Dalmatia and Montenegro, and established the puppet states of Croatia and the Hellenic State.
+On 4 October 1940, Mussolini met with Hitler at the Brenner Pass to establish a mutually agreed military strategy; however, on 12 October, the Germans took control of Romania, located in the Italian zone of influence and rich in oil deposits, without notifying the Italians.
+Consequently, Mussolini decided to embark on a "parallel war" alongside his German ally, so as not to depend on Hitler's military and political initiative; he remained convinced that Britain would soon come to terms with the Führer and that the main front would thus be closed.
+On 19 October, the Duce sent Hitler a letter announcing his intention to attack Greece.
+Hitler went to Florence on 28 October to dissuade Mussolini from the undertaking, but Mussolini, adopting an attitude similar to that of his ally in the attack on Romania, warned him that the attack had already begun hours earlier.

-General Mario Robotti, Commander of the Italian XI Corps in Slovenia and Croatia, issued an order in line with a directive received from Mussolini in June 1942: "I would not be opposed to all (sic) Slovenes being imprisoned and replaced by Italians.
-In other words, we should take steps to ensure that political and ethnic frontiers coincide".
+The Greco-Italian War ended in disaster for the Italians: the winter season and the mountainous terrain hindered any advance, partly due to the Italian troops' inadequate equipment.
+The Greek army proved more combative and organized than expected; the support of British air and naval squadrons also proved decisive.
+The Italians were forced to retreat into Albanian territory, where only in December 1940 did they manage to halt the enemy's counteroffensive, thus transforming the conflict into a defensive war.
+Simultaneously, highly mobile British forces attacked the Italian Tenth Army in western Egypt during Operation Compass, swiftly defeating them and annilihating most of the army after cutting off their retreat in Tripolitania.
+In East Africa, an attack was mounted against Italian forces.
+Despite putting up stiff resistance, they were overwhelmed at the Battle of Keren, and Italian defence crumbled with defeat in the Battle of Gondar.
+When addressing the Italian public, Mussolini was open about the situation, saying: "We call bread bread and wine wine, and when the enemy wins a battle it is useless and ridiculous to seek, as the English do in their incomparable hypocrisy, to deny or diminish it."